 So now that the groundwork has been laid, on to imprinted ducks and flocking.

-We have two imprinted ducks.
-First there was Maggie and five years later, we now have Gabby.
+I have had two imprinted ducks.
+First there was Maggie and seven years later, I had Gabby.
 I have said before that imprinting is not for the faint hearted or irresponsible.
 It is akin to having a baby, just one that has feathers and grows up quicker.

 Imprinting is a strong bond, initially stronger than the flocking instinct.
 But the need to be in a group begins very early on, at about a week old, when awareness that there is a big old world out there kicks in.
 The equivalent of a toddler in human years.

 As the duck gets older the flocking instinct slowly takes over the imprinting bond.
 The imprinting will always be there, that special bond with that particular someone.
-But like babies and their mothers, as they grow up, they start to stretch their wings, learn the world around them, eventually start to make friends (though this is later in a duck’s life than a humans life).
+But like babies and their mothers, as they grow up, they start to stretch their wings, learn the world around them, and eventually start to make friends.
+(Though this is later in a duck’s life than a humans life).

 And finally, ultimately, they leave the nest for the other ducks (if you have them).
 Though saying this, if you have a pet duck, there are some differences.
 Especially if you bring your imprinted duck up as a house duck.

-She didn’t get curious about the other ducks until she could fly.
-She had the freedom of our cottage, to come and go as she pleased.
-(We lived on the estate of a small Chateau, which was completely enclosed.)
-Sometimes she would visit with the ducks and some times she would be with us.
+My Maggie didn’t get curious about the other ducks until she could fly.
+She had the freedom of my cottage, to come and go as she pleased.
+(I lived on the estate of a small Chateau, which was completely enclosed.)
+Sometimes she would visit with the ducks and some times she would be with me.
 The ratio started to change over time until she spent most of her time with the ducks.
 The flocking instinct had taken over.

 View this post on Instagram